 And if that’s not enough prose for you, the Folger Shakespeare Library, just a few short blocks away, holds the world’s largest collections of writings by the Bard himself.
 Take a guided tour so you don’t miss a thing.

 You can’t come to Washington without having an authentic Maryland crab cake, so why not enjoy one for lunch at one of the most scenic places in DC?
-Washington Harbour offers amazing views of the mighty Potomac—you can see the Key Bridge and the Kennedy Center while you stroll the boardwalk.
+Washington Harbor offers amazing views of the mighty Potomac—you can see the Key Bridge and the Kennedy Center while you stroll the boardwalk.

-Washington Harbour is right next to the Georgetown Waterfront Park, a charming place to take an after-lunch walk or enjoy a scrumptious cupcake dessert from Georgetown Cupcake.
+Washington Harbor is right next to the Georgetown Waterfront Park, a charming place to take an after-lunch walk or enjoy a scrumptious cupcake dessert from Georgetown Cupcake.
 Yes, the lines may be long, but trust us, the confection is most definitely worth it.

 You might be surprised to know that the zoo is actually part of the Smithsonian Institution; it was originally part of its conservation program.
 Today, however, it’s a gorgeous 162-acre park designed by Frederick Law Olmsted (did you know he also designed Central Park in New York?), home to some 300 different animals.